 What now?
 Happy to see all of this?

 I could notice that.

-I hope you visit this museum.
-Tell me later how was your experience.
+I hope you visit this museum and tell me later how was your experience.

-Sure.
-I’m cute and cuddly, so here is the link for my Google Photos album created for one of my visits to the museum:
+I’m cute and cuddly, so here is the link for my Google Photos album created after one of my visits to the museum: